Specy/s68k/tests/corpus/README.md

 not the address the source wrote.** The source writes the address it wants — `move.l data(pc),d0` — and the Assembler stores the distance from that instruction's extension word to it, which is the address of the instruction plus two, since an instruction is four bytes here.
+That "plus two" is one constant for every instruction, which is the hardware's number for every form but `movem`, whose register-list mask *is* the first extension word and so pushes the real one to instruction plus four: s68k encodes no words, so a printed `movem` displacement is two less than a real assembler's, and the single constant is the deliberate simplification.
 So the same line at `$1000` with `data` at `$1014` prints as `move.l 18(pc),d0`, and a `data` *behind* the instruction prints as a negative displacement.
 The displacement is signed decimal, like every other displacement, and it is what the Interpreter adds back